• Skip to primary navigation

 The Romans were the first people to cultivate asparagus.
 They ate them fresh in season and dried them for the winter.
 They also froze them!
 Apparently the Romans sent tons of these veggies high into the alps to freeze them for the feast of Epicurious and the Emperor Augustus even built ‘an asparagus fleet’ so that asparagus could be shipped all over the Empire!

-Poached salmon and asparagus lasagne al forno boiled asparagus in saucepan and white bowl
+Poached salmon and asparagus lasagne al forno (lasagna).

 Asparagus in Italy.